Epidemiology, M.P.H.

 SLU's M.P.H. program is designed to give students the practical skills needed for any public health career.
 Over 50% of M.P.H. students work on research projects with faculty outside of a class requirement.

 Students complete an internship after their first year of study to gain practical experience in their chosen career path.
-Students have interned in a variety of settings from local nonprofits to academic research centers, state and federal agencies, and multilateral institutions.
-Students work with the M.P.H internship coordinator and their faculty advisor to identify an appropriate internship in St. Louis, nationally, or across the globe.
+Students have interned in a variety of settings, including local nonprofits, academic research centers, state and federal agencies, and multilateral institutions.
+Students work with the M.P.H internship coordinator and their faculty advisor to identify an appropriate internship in St. Louis, nationally or across the globe.

 Students who focus on epidemiology have completed practice experiences with: